-Friends, A few months ago, when I was in Germany I went on many cycle rides, including transporting the bike on Munich Metro and Regional Trains.
-It’s a bike-friendly place where dedicated space for bikes is designed on these transportation media, though, bikes are not allowed in Bus or Tram or Long Distance Train services.
+Friends, A few months ago, when I was in Germany, I went on many cycle rides, including transporting the bike on Munich Metro and Regional Trains.
+It’s a bike-friendly place where dedicated space for bikes is designed on these transportation media, though bikes are not allowed on buses, trams, or long-distance train services.
 Having this experience in mind, I wanted to explore what we can do here in India.
-So I decided to try out a short Bikepacking trip to Hampi.
+So, I decided to try out a short bikepacking trip to Hampi.

 Why Hampi?

-The first reason for choosing Hampi for Bikepacking is that its optimal distance from Bengaluru city.
+The first reason for choosing Hampi for bikepacking is its optimal distance from Bengaluru city.
 It’s at an overnight bus/train travel distance with KSRTC and private bus operators.
 The second reason is I always wished to visit Hampi as a tourist.

 Bengaluru to Hampi by Bus:

-Unfortunately on the day of this Bikepacking journey, I received information that the Bus Trip has been cancelled and they are refunding the money.
+Unfortunately, on the day of this bikepacking journey, I received information that the Bus Trip had been canceled, and they were refunding the money.
 Great!
 Now what?
-As you can not beat the determination of a cyclist so I immediately booked a berth on a Non-AC Sleeper for the same day.
-Then I called the Majestic office again to ensure that the bike will go without any hitch.
+As you cannot beat the determination of a cyclist, I immediately booked a berth on a Non-AC Sleeper for the same day.
+Then, I called the Majestic office again to ensure that the bike would go without any hitch.
 They asked me to contact Shanti Nagar Depot and gave me the number.
-I called them and they gave me the number of Majestic and asked me to contact them.
+I called them, and they gave me the number of Majestic and asked me to contact them.
 When I told them that I got their number from Majestic Office, they asked me to call back after five minutes.
-I did and they told me that I can carry a bike and it will cost Rs.200/.
+I did, and they told me that I could carry a bike and it would cost Rs.200/.
 With that information, I arrived at Majestic Bus Terminus a couple of hours early.

-on the day of this Bikepacking journey, the bus was ready well in advance and I met the conductor.
-He said that there is no space to carry a bike on the bus.
+On the day of this bikepacking journey, the bus was ready well in advance, and I met the conductor.
+He said that there was no space to carry a bike on the bus.
 He showed me the luggage space.
 It was totally inadequate; not enough for just the frame without the wheels.
 It was too small even for a folding bike.
-After some discussion between the conductor and the driver, I was told that I have to buy a ticket for another Berth.
+After some discussion between the conductor and the driver, I was told that I had to buy a ticket for another Berth.
 I was a little shocked.
 Some pleading and discussion went on.
-Finally, I was told that I have to pay Rs.140/- for three units (whatever that was) of luggage.
+Finally, I was told that I had to pay Rs.140/- for three units (whatever that was) of luggage.
 I happily agreed.
 The bike was loaded onto the narrow passage, right at the rear end.
 I was asked to occupy the berth next to the bike.
-It was crammed; hardly any space for the panniers, the backpack and my whole body altogether.
-However, I somehow managed to fit everything and went in to deep sleep soon after the bus started at 22:59 and woke up at about 3 am when there was a roadside pee halt.
+It was crammed; hardly any space for the panniers, the backpack, and my whole body altogether.
+However, I somehow managed to fit everything and went into a deep sleep soon after the bus started at 22:59 and woke up at about 3 am when there was a roadside pee halt.
 We arrived at Hampi early in the morning, safe and refreshed.
-Progress during the last few kilometres was slow as there were lots of bullock karts carrying sugar cane.
+Progress during the last few kilometers was slow as there were lots of bullock carts carrying sugar cane.

 Hampi to Bengaluru by Train:

-(a) I can book the bike on the same train without the hassle and
+(a) I can book the bike on the same train without hassle and

 After my return, I booked the bike at the Parcel Office and took a rest in the AC Waiting Room.
 I went back to the Parcel Office before the train arrived and went along with them when they took the bike for loading.
 The rest of the journey was like the usual train journey in 3AC.
 On arrival at KSR Bangalore, I went to the luggage compartment and by then the bike was already unloaded onto the platform.
 I was told that I need to go to the Parcel Office for Gate Pass to get the bike released.
 Apparently, that office was way beyond the other end of the station.
 I just wanted the bike.
 It was a gloomy morning, still drizzling, I was tired, close to home and all I wanted was to get the bike and ride home.
 I was Not Interested in carrying my luggage that kilometre to the Parcel Office.
 He was a little reluctant at first but ultimately gave me the bike and said that this early no one will stop me.
 That means that at other times, the Gate Pass can become important.
 So that has to be part of the plan.
 I do not know if the working hours of the Parcel Office everywhere is 10 am to 5 pm.
 If that is so, I had to wait for 4-5 hours just to get the Gate Pass.
 Luckily no one stopped me on the way out and I, feeling a little like a bike thief, came out of the Railway property without any further event.